-Mike Rollen of Ophelia’s Blue Vine started his farming business five years ago.
+Mike Rollen of Ophelia’s Blue Vine started his farming business in 2014.
 His biggest inspiration for growing was his Grandmother.

 As single mother who raised eight children, she knew how to stretch the dollar and that meant growing her own food.
 She also was a small business owner, being the first black seamstress in the town where they lived.
 Ophelia was her name and his farm is in tribute to the great values he feels she instilled in him.

 Mike enjoyed tending to the family garden as a kid and didn’t think much about growing food through college, but once he had his own family and children he found he wanted to show his kids “what real food tastes like”.

 At first, it was a hobby, something to enjoy in his spare time.
 While working on a documentary as a TV producer, he met a few people in Ivanhoe and was introduced to “this urban farming thing”.
 From there he realized he wanted to buy land and try his hand at starting a farm business.
 He started selling at the Ivanhoe market and then purchased a parcel of land from the land bank.

 However, after the land had been purchased Mike was reading about high levels of lead that were prevalent in KC on re-purposed land.
 He decided to have his soil tested and got devastating news – his soil had high levels of both arsenic and lead.

 Despite the bad news, and some very high estimates for soil remediation, he decided to make a go of it and fix it the right way.